Author Instructions

 Reproducing copyrighted material

 If a manuscript contains a figure that is not under the authors’ own copyright, the authors must show that the copyright holder has given permission for the figure to be used.
 In cases where previously published figures are included in a submitted manuscript, the authors must obtain permission from the copyright holders and the publisher of the original work.
+Copies of any reproduction permissions must be included with the manuscript when it is first submitted to the journal.

 Availability of data and materials